DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/view-switching.md

 # React Scheduler - View Switching

-If the React Scheduler has more then one view, your can choose showed view by UI with `ViewSwitcher` plugin.
-The following guide provides information about navigation between available views.
+The React Scheduler component with the `ViewState` and `ViewSwitcher` plugins provides the capability to switch between views at runtime.

 ## Related Plugins

 The following plugins implement view switching feature:

-- [ViewState](../reference/view-state.md) - controls a showed view state
+- [ViewState](../reference/view-state.md) - manages a current view state
 - [ViewSwitcher](../reference/view-switcher.md) - renders a view switcher control

 ## Basic Setup

-Import the plugins listed above to set up a Scheduler with basic view switching.
+Import the plugins listed above to enable a user to switch between views at runtime.

 ### Uncontrolled Mode